Fonio: Climate and attributes

 Fonio is cultivated in all West Africa as a staple crop.
 Guinea is the biggest producer of fonio with a production of 483,906 t and a cultivated surface area of 590,129 ha in 2021, followed by Nigeria (86,609 t) and Mali (47,664 t).

 Fonio grows in dry climates without irrigation, and is unlikely to be a successful crop in humid regions.
 It is planted in light (sandy to stony) soils, and will grow in poor soil.
 Fonio is cultivated at sea level in Gambia, Sierra Leone and Guinea-Bissau, but it is otherwise mostly cultivated in altitudes ranging between 400 and 1500 m.
 The growth cycle ranges from 70–130 days, depending on variety.
 It is mostly grown in areas with an average annual rainfall of 900-1000 mm.

 Fonio plants are medium in height.
 Indeed, D. exilis can reach a height of 80 cm, and D. iburua a height of 150 cm.
 The ploidy level for the species ranges from diploid (2n), tetraploid (4n), to hexaploid (6n).
 Like many other grasses, fonio has a C_{4} carbon fixation, which makes it drought tolerant.

 Ploughing and sowing

 The ploughing is done by the men by hand, animal traction or with tractors.
 The sowing is generally done by hand by the women, depending on the onset of the rainy season.
-The fonio plant grows quickly; some landrace reach maturity in 8 weeks.
+The fonio plant grows quickly; some landraces reach maturity in 8 weeks.
 It is, however, a weak weed competitor at the beginning of its growth, so weeding is important in the first development stages.